 The revised law greatly reduces the authority of an executor to access digital assets.
 Here are some of the key changes:

-In now appears that RUFADAA will be enacted by most states.
-You can track the progress of RUFADAA on the website of the Uniform Laws Commission.
+It now appears that RUFADAA will be enacted by most states.
+You can track the progress of RUFADAA on the website of the National Conference of State Legislatures.
 Although most lawyers, tech companies, and regular people who have digital assets will be glad to have some guidance about a fiduciary’s access to digital assets at death or incapacity, the law is still new and in practice, challenges seem inevitable.

 You should make a plan for your digital assets, even if your state has passed RUFADAA.